lml/fine_print/README.md

 Here are some important notes about managing your contracts with FinePrint:

-- Contracts have a name and a title; the former is used by your code, the latter is intended for display to end users.
+- Contracts have a name and a title; the former is used by your code, the latter is intended for display to end users and even site admins.
 - Creating another contract with the same name as an existing contract will make it a new version of that existing contract.
 - Contracts need to be explicitly published to be available to users to sign (this can be done on the contracts admin page).
 - The latest published version is what users will see.
 - A contract cannot be modified after at least one user has signed it, but you can always create a new version.
-- When a published contract version is available but has not been signed, users will be asked to accept it the next time they visit a controller action that calls `fine_print_get_signatures` for that contract's name.
+- When a published contract version is available but has not been signed, users will be asked to accept it the next time they visit a controller action that calls either `fine_print_get_signatures` or the controller fine_print instance methods with that contract's name.

 ## Customization